Complete Guide to Variegated Monstera Deliciosa [Updated March 2023]

 For this post, I’m only referring to the variegated monstera deliciosa, commonly known as the “Swiss cheese plant”.
 While variegation is originally a naturally occurring mutation that happens, some types of variegated monstera have actually been created by tissue cultivation in a laboratory.

-The different types of variegated monstera area:
+The most popular different types of variegated monstera area:

 - Albo Borsigiana